maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 Essentially, the `Arc` collapses all of the incoming references to C into one.

 Here is the correct code for `Arc`.
-Part of what makes this code correct is that we added an explanation, so make sure to always do that.
+Part of what makes this code correct is that we added an explanation, so be sure to always do that.

 ```rust
 unsafe impl<T> Trace for std::sync::Arc<T>